Hurricane Edith (1971): Meteorological history

-Hurricane Edith rapidly weakened over the mountainous terrain of northeastern Central America, and 18 hours after it made landfall, it emerged into the Gulf of Honduras as an 80 mph Category 1 hurricane.
-It continued to weaken as it moved northwestward, and made landfall near Belize City with tropical storm winds of 70 mph.
+Hurricane Edith rapidly weakened over the mountainous terrain of northeastern Central America, and 18 hours after it made landfall, it emerged into the Gulf of Honduras as a minimal hurricane.
+It continued to weaken as it moved northwestward, and made landfall near Belize City with winds of 70 mph.
 Edith weakened further while crossing the Yucatán Peninsula, and emerged into the Gulf of Mexico near Campeche, Mexico late on September 11 as a minimal tropical storm.
 Edith initially failed to re-intensify as it moved northwestward, despite low amounts of wind shear and warm waters.
 This was because an anticyclone over the Gulf was closely connected with Hurricane Fern, which developed and moved over the northwestern portion of the Gulf of Mexico.
 The anticyclone resulted in an easterly upper-level flow across Edith, creating conditions not conducive for intensification.
 As Fern moved inland over Texas, the flow became more favorable around Edith, and 36 hours after entering the Gulf of Mexico, the storm began to reintensify slightly.

 Edith continued moving to the west-northwest, heading towards the coast of Mexico, but early on September 14, the storm stalled while located just off the coast of Tamaulipas.
 A mid-latitude trough of low pressure approached the storm, and caused Edith to turn to slowly drift towards the northeast.
 Located only miles from the Mexican coast, Edith again failed to strengthen until September 15, when it accelerated northeastward and regained hurricane status.
-The hurricane turned to the east-northeast as it approached the coast of Louisiana, and made landfall on September 16 in a sparsely populated area 30 mi east of Cameron with winds of 105 mph, equivalent to a Category 2 hurricane in the Saffir-Simpson Hurricane Scale.
+The hurricane turned to the east-northeast as it approached the coast of Louisiana, and made landfall on September 16 in a sparsely populated area 30 mi east of Cameron with winds of 90 mph, a Category 1 hurricane.
 Edith rapidly weakened over land, degenerating into a tropical storm over Louisiana, and into a tropical depression over Mississippi.
 It continued to the east-northeast, and dissipated over northwestern Georgia on September 18.